klasbo/Intro-C-linux-dev/readme.md

 The error message tells us that there is a problem in function `_start`: An undefined reference to `main`.
 As alluded to earlier, `main` isn't really where execution starts.
 There are several functions that are called before `main` (and we can even define our own), but `_start` is king of all functions.

-The problem is that `_start` tries to call `main`, but the compiler hasn't given the linker a function with that name.
-So to create an executable without main, we need to bypass `_start`.
-To do this, we will call the linker directly!
+The problem is that the automatically generated `_start` function tries to call `main`, but the compiler hasn't given the linker a function with that name.
+So to create an executable without main, we need to prevent the C compiler from creating a standard `_start` function.
+To do this, we will compile and link in two separate phases.

  - [ ] First, we must generate a file to give to the linker.
 Since the linker works with object files, we will compile our empty file with the compiler option `-c`.
  - [ ] Invoke the linker with `ld`, and pass the object file.
 You can give a name to the executable using `-o` as before.